-The Charlotte Museum of History transports you back in time on a journey through the city’s evolution and their intentions to catapult into the future.
+The Charlotte Museum of History transports you back in time on a journey through the city’s evolution and its intentions to catapult into the future.
 The museum aims to preserve the stories of the past and protect the cultural identity of Charlotte’s residents.

 Levine Museum of the New South

-The tour takes your on a journey through a wide variety of cultures and experiences.
+The tour takes you on a journey through a wide variety of cultures and experiences.
 The Levine Museum of the New South delivers a well-rounded view of how Charlotte overcame adversity and developed into a modern city worth celebrating.